Mucosal-associated invariant T cell: MR1

-Like MHC class I, MR1 is found in all a large variety of cells and associates with β2-microglobulin.
+Like MHC class I, MR1 is found in a large variety of cells and associates with β2-microglobulin.
 However, it remains to be understood whether certain cell types, such as myeloid or epithelial cells, more commonly display antigen to MAIT.
 While MHC class I alleles are extremely diverse in human populations, MR1 is non-polymorphic and highly conserved.
 In fact, when comparing the genetic content of humans and mice to each other, there is a 90% similarity in MR1 coding sequences.
 Furthermore, the ligand-binding grooves of MR1 molecules differ from those of MHC class I molecules in that they are smaller in size and specifically bind metabolic products of bacteria.

 MR1 is found intracellularly in the endoplasmic reticulum and interacts with some of the common MHC loading complex components and chaperone proteins (e.g. TAP, ERp57, and tapasin).
 The loading of vitamin B metabolic molecules onto MR1 occurs in a way that is different from peptide loading onto MHC class I. Yet the specifics of this process must be further looked into.

 In healthy cells, MR1 is sparsely exhibited on the cell surface.
 However, MR1 expression is upregulated on the surface after cell infection or the introduction of a bacterially-produced MR1 ligand.
 Once expressed on the surface, MR1, with its antigen ligand covalently-attached, binds to the appropriate MAIT cell TCR.